sanity-io/preview-kit/packages/preview-kit/README.md

 }
 ```

-### 3. Adding the `useListeningQuery` hook to components that need to re-render in real-time
+### 4. Adding the `useLiveQuery` hook to components that need to re-render in real-time

 Let's look at what the `<UsersList>` component looks like, before we add the hook: